Thank you for subscribing

 There are a few more things you will need to note down to help you decide whether to make a claim on your car insurance.
 While everything is still fresh in your mind, write down:

-If there are any witnesses around, politely request their names, addresses and phone numbers.
-You can also note down their accounts of the accident.
+If any witnesses remain at the scene, as well as politely requesting their contact details you could also note down their account of the accident.
 This will help your car insurer determine who was at fault if you decide to make a claim.

 Make sure you also take plenty of photos of the crash site and any damage to cars and property before you leave.

-You will need to call the police under any of the following circumstances:
+You will need to tell the police about any of the following circumstances:

 • A driver involved in the accident refuses to stop or exchange details